Electron-beam physical vapor deposition: Ion-beam-assisted deposition

 EBPVD systems are equipped with ion sources.
 These ion sources are used for substrate etching and cleaning, sputtering the target and controlling the microstructure of the substrate.
 The ion beams bombard the surface and alter the microstructure of the film.
 When the deposition reaction takes place on the hot substrate surface, the films can develop an internal tensile stress due to the mismatch in the coefficient of thermal expansion between the substrate and the film.
 High-energy ions can be used to bombard these ceramic thermal barrier coatings and change the tensile stress into compressive stress.
 Ion bombardment also increases the density of the film, changes the grain size and modifies amorphous films to polycrystalline films.
 Low-energy ions are used for the surfaces of semiconductor films.

-Advantages of EBPVD
+Advantages

 The deposition rate in this process can be as low as 1 nm per minute to as high as few micrometers per minute.
 The material utilization efficiency is high relative to other methods, and the process offers structural and morphological control of films.
 Due to the very high deposition rate, this process has potential industrial application for wear-resistant and thermal barrier coatings in aerospace industries, hard coatings for cutting and tool industries, and electronic and optical films for semiconductor industries and thin-film solar applications.